bigbio/quantms/docs/output.md

 #### Quantities

-Depending on the mode quantms reports its outputs in different folders, see [Output structure](#output-structure).
+Depending on the mode, quantms reports its outputs for quantities in different folders and formats, see [Output structure](#output-structure).

 ##### ConsensusXML